Employee Assistance Program (EAP) Services for Agriculture & Farming in Australia

 Building Resilience Against Financial Uncertainty

-Tom, a wheat farmer in regional Victoria, had always prided himself on resilience.
-But after two years of unpredictable weather and financial strain, he began to feel overwhelmed.
-The long days in the field and constant worry about his family’s livelihood took a toll on his sleep and relationships.
-He didn’t want to burden his wife or neighbours with his concerns, so he kept his struggles to himself.
+Tom, who grows wheat in western Victoria, has always been proud of how well he can get through tough times.
+But after two years of bad weather and money problems, he started to feel like he couldn't handle it anymore.
+He worked long hours in the field and was always worried about his family's financial stability, which hurt his sleep and relationships.
+He didn't want to bother his wife or anybody else with his problems, so he kept them to himself.

 Safer Workplaces and Stronger Teams